 - Yorta Yorta Nation Aboriginal Corporation

-- Three members of the public unaffiliated with any of the organisations outlined above
+- A minimum of two and a maximum of six members of the public unaffiliated with any of the organisations outlined above.

 The Committee is eager to attract additional members who have an interest in cultural heritage.
 Three positions have been made available on the Committee specifically for members of the public who are unaffiliated with the historical groups or societies already on the Committee.

-For more information please contact Council's Strategic Planning department on 03 5832 9823.
+For more information please contact Council's Strategic Planning Team on 03 5832 9730.